Hussain-Khallouf/portfolio/README.md

 ## Personal Portfolio

-This is a code repository for MY portfolio
+This is the code repository for my portfolio